johannes-mueller/sunset/README.md

 instantaneously go back to `day_color_temp`.

-### Manually overriding the color temperature
+### Manually overriding the color temperature and the brightness

-You can manually override the color temperature for a certain light or group of lights just by adjusting it in a usual way, e.g. the web interface.
+You can manually override the color temperature and the brightness for a certain light or group of lights just by adjusting it in a usual way, e.g. the web interface.
 The color temperature of this light will then not be changed as long as the light remains switched on.
-Once the light goes off and on again, its color temperature will be again governed by the redshift.
+Once the light goes off and on again, its color temperature and the brightness will be again governed by Sunset.

-### Forbidding Redshift to touch a specific light
+### Forbidding Sunset to touch a specific light

-There are the services `redshift.dont_touch` and `redshift.handle_again`.
-They both take an `entity_id` as parameter.
-As you would guess from the names `redshift.dont_touch` makes Redshift not manipulate a certain light, whereas `redshift.handle_again** makes Redshift control the light again.
+There are the services `sunset.dont_touch` and `sunset.handle_again`.
+They both take a `device_id` an `area_id` or an `entity_id` as parameter.
+As you would guess from the names `sunset.dont_touch` makes Sunset not manipulate a certain light, whereas `sunset.handle_again` makes Sunset control the light again.

 Lights have to be specified as lists of entities, an area or a device.